marcusshepp/computer_arch/hack_assembler/README.txt

-An Assembler written in plan Python.
+An Assembler written in plain Python.

 in: HACK assembly